rellaner/awesome-position-based-quantum-cryptography/README.md

 ## Quantum Position-based Authentication

 - [Position-based quantum cryptography: Impossibility and constructions (2011)](https://doi.org/10.1137/130913687) - Provides a generic, but inefficient, construction to go from QPV to QPA to PB-QKD.
+- [Quantum position verification in the random oracle model (2014)](https://doi.org/10.1007/978-3-662-44381-1_1) - Provides more efficient extensions to QPA and PB-QKD in the random oracle model for $f$-BB84 QPV.

 ## Towards Understanding NLQC